Athilakshmi30/robot_delivery_system/README.md

 **Expected Behavior:**
 - The robot will not deliver food to the cancelled order's table.
 After delivering the food for the other orders, it will return the food for the cancelled order to the Kitchen and go back home.

-### 4. Place Multiple Orders and Don't Accept the Pop-up in Any One of the Orders
+### 4. Place Multiple Orders and Don't Accept the Pop-up in Any One of the Order's Table

 **Expected Behavior:**
 - If the customer doesn't provide confirmation at the table within the time limit, the robot will consider that order as cancelled and return the food to the Kitchen after completing the other orders.